fetchai/fetchd/INTEGRATION.md

 query it).
 You can see an example of [mocks for Terra contracts](https://github.com/CosmWasm/terra-contracts/tree/master/packages/mocks).

 What these three steps provide is basically a chain-specific extension to the CosmWasm contract SDK.
-Any CosmWasm contract can import you library (bindings and mocks) and easily get started using your custom, chain-specific extensions just as easily as using the standard CosmWasm interfaces.
+Any CosmWasm contract can import your library (bindings and mocks) and easily get started using your custom, chain-specific extensions just as easily as using the standard CosmWasm interfaces.
 What is left is actually wiring them up in your chain so they work as desired.